Event registration · badge printing · automation

 What you'll find here

-Topic-driven guides covering the three operational pillars of the registration-to-badge pipeline.
+Topic-driven guides covering the three operational domains of the registration-to-badge pipeline.

 Core Architecture